HighSchoolHacking/GLS/docs/Design/List.md

 ## Feature Overview

-All supported languages provide some amount of built-in list support, either explicitly with lists or with an array equivalent.
+All supported languages provide some amount of built-in list support.

 ## Commands